teleportaloo/PDX-Bus/Shortcuts.markdown

 # PDX Bus URL To Launch and Plan A Trip

-Opens PDX Bus and plans a trip based on the arguements.
+Opens PDX Bus and plans a trip based on the arguments.
 This was originally implemented to integrate with the BlindSquare application.

-Note:  the "?" is a required part of the synax.
+Note:  the "?" is a required part of the syntax.

 Example: <pdxbusroute://?to_lat=45.5149925&to_lon=-122.6785488&from_here>